-Fredrickson's value and cost of capital based on the MM model without taxes at various debt levels are shown in Panel a on the left side of Figure 17-1.
-Here we see that in an MM world without taxes, financial leverage simply does not matter: The value of the firm, and its overall cost of capital, are both independent of the amount of debt.
+Fredrickson's value and cost of capital based on the MM model without taxes at various debt levels are shown in Panel a on the left side of Figure 26-1.
+Here we see that, in an MM world without taxes, financial leverage simply does not matter: The value of the firm, and its overall cost of capital, are both independent of the amount of debt.

-With Corporate Taxes To illustrate the MM model with corporate taxes, assume that all of the previous conditions hold except these two:
+With Corporate Taxes.
+To illustrate the MM model with corporate taxes, assume that all of the previous conditions hold except for the following changes: